 Riga Cat House

-While exploring Riga you’ll definitely come across imagery of the famed Riga Cat House.
+While exploring Riga you’ll come across imagery of the famed Riga Cat House.
 While this pretty Art Nouveau building in yellow is worth admiration for the architecture alone, it also has a quirky story.
 You’re also very likely to see the image of the cat as you wander around Latvia’s capital.

 A wealthy Latvian merchant built it during the early 20th century, hoping to be accepted into Riga’s Great Guild.
 However, the Guild, a body that oversaw the city’s business interests, rejected his application.
 In response, he installed two black cats with their arched butts facing the Guild.
 After lengthy court battles, the cats were repositioned and the merchant joined the organization.